Corona-IDE/lockdown/README.md

 ## Contributing

-Information for how to contribute to Lockdown can be found in [CONTRIBUTING.md](CONTRIBUTING.md)
+Information for how to contribute to Lockdown can be found in [the contribution guidelines](CONTRIBUTING.md)

 ## Projects